dsidirop/pfUI-quickcast/README.md

   With the '/pfquickcast@heal' approach if you decide to switch over to another heal-auto-ranking addon you don't have to edit any of your macros - simply switch over to your new heal-auto-ranking addon and everything will work transparently (provided of course that your new heal-auto-ranking addon supports /pfquickcast@heal indeed).<br/><br/>

-  Just for the sake of comparison, here's how '/pfcast' is meant to be used with heal auto-ranking addons:<br/>
+  Just for the sake of comparison, here's how the built-in '/pfcast' command is meant to be used with heal auto-ranking addons:<br/>

   ```
    /pfcast YourPreferredHealAutoRankingAddon:Cast("Holy Light")